+Table S6.
+Model estimates for positive and negative emotion inertia of diagnostic groups, t–1.
+A Bonferroni corrected alpha of .0125 to consider significance and correct for multiple comparisons.

 Appendix S1

 Experience Sampling Items

 Each of the following questions was presented one at a time on phone screens during the daily experience sampling collection prompt, with response options also listed below.